- A compressor audit has the potential to provide immediate energy savings.

 - Independent auditors should provide unbiased and objective recommendations.

 Air compressors are widely used throughout industry.
-Almost every manufacturing facility, from the smallest machine shop to the largest automotive plant, uses some form of compressed air.
 In many facilities, compressed air is a core function and the largest electricity user.
-Electricity typically represents 76 percent of total cost of ownership.
+Electricity typically represents 76 percent of the total cost of ownership.

-A compressor audit has the potential to provide immediate energy savings and a sizable impact on a company's profits.
-Energy savings are as high as 30 percent and operating costs are reduced by as much as 50 percent.
+A compressor audit has the potential to provide immediate energy savings and a sizable impact on a company's profit.
+Energy savings of 30 percent can be achieved, and operating costs can be reduced by as much as 50 percent.
 Other benefits of an audit include:

 - Improved system reliability